-Even in modernized societies visitation dreams exert a considerable impact on the bereaved. many bereaved people report that these sorts of dreams allowed for successful resolution fo the grieving process.
+Even in modernized societies, visitation dreams exert a considerable impact on the bereaved.
+Many bereaved people report that these sorts of dreams allowed for successful resolution fo the grieving process.
 Despite the importance of visitation dreams for theories of religion and for the well-being of bereaved individuals very little research has been done on them.
-For example I could find no reliable epidemiologic data on visitation dreams.
+For example, I could find no reliable epidemiologic data on visitation dreams.

-We do however have good information on the basic characteristics of visitation dreams thanks to some excellent recent studies and the work of Jennifer E. Shorter from the Institute Transpersonal Psychology in palo Alto CA. Her doctoral project "Visitation Dreams in Grieving Individuals: A Phenomenological Inquiry into the Relationship Between Dreams and the Grieving" (Shorter, 2009; Palo Alto CA) identified some common elements of these dreams.
+We do, however, have good information on the basic characteristics of visitation dreams thanks to some excellent recent studies and the work of Jennifer E. Shorter from the Institute Transpersonal Psychology in Palo Alto, CA. Her doctoral project "Visitation Dreams in Grieving Individuals: A Phenomenological Inquiry into the Relationship Between Dreams and the Grieving" (Shorter, 2009; Palo Alto CA) identified some common elements of these dreams.

 The deceased appeared as they did in life rather than as they did when they fell ill.
 In fact, the deceased often appeared much younger or more healthy than when they died.
 The deceased conveyed reassurance to the dreamer.
 "I am OK and still with you."
 This message tended to be conveyed telepathically or mentally rather than via spoken word.
 The dream structure was not disorganized or bizarre.
 Instead, visitation dreams are typically clear, vivid, intense, and are experienced as real visits when the dreamer awakens.
 The dreamer is always changed by the experience.
 There is a resolution of the grieving process and/or a wider spiritual perspective.